“Jonny Wilkinson remains in the frame,” says Warren Gatland

-Wilkinson has retired from international rugby with England but Gatland said: “I might have a chat with him – he might be available.
+Wilkinson has retired from international with England but Gatland said: “I might have a chat with him – he might be available.

 “Everyone is in contention and there is a clean slate for everyone.